UK Destinations 2019 - Stirling & Glasgow, Scotland

 Wallace also regularly harassed & at times killed small bands of English soldiers on patrol in the vicinity of an English Garrison at Ayr, in Robert Burns' territory.
 Centuries later Burns claimed Wallace's family had historic roots in Ayrshire.
 (Robt. the Bruce likewise)

-In 1305 the bribe-based spy network which Edward I had established in Scotland enabled his 'light horse' men to track down Wm.
+Back to Edward I - In 1305 the bribe-based spy network which Edward I had established in Scotland enabled his 'light horse' men to track down Wm.
 Wallace, near Glasgow.
-Like professionals, or perhaps just lucky, they walked in on him, in bed & unprotected.
+Like professionals, or perhaps just lucky, they walked in Wallace in bed & unprotected.

 Shortly thereafter, Wallace came to a terrible end at a public execution in London.
 He was sentenced to death for treason and for crimes against English civilians.

-Whew ! .......after a day spent absorbing history, we'll have an early dinner at The Birds & The Bees, in a Stirling suburb.
+Whew ! .......after a day spent absorbing history, if we still have an appetite, we'll have an early dinner at The Birds & The Bees, a restaurant in a Stirling suburb where I've been once before.

-Good to have an early dinner & then a long evening to relax, or to conk out early if need be.
-These two nights at the B&B are the initial diurnal adjustment period.
+Good to have an early dinner & then a long evening to relax, or to phase out early if need be.
+After all, our two nights at the B&B are the initial diurnal adjustment period.
 We're out in the country, five miles south of Stirling, where it should be really quiet at night.

 From Queen Station (ScotRail) we'll probably take the hop-on, hop-off bus to the Museum of Transport, or to the Kelvingrove Museum.
 Both are shown below